t2k/backbone.marionette-RequireJS/readme.md

 $ coffee -o assetAMD/js/ -cw assetAMD/js/
 ~~~

 Now, all changes to any .coffee file are compiled to javascipt automatically.
-For more info go to the source: [coffeescript.org](http://coffeescript.org)  and to help convert existing Javascripts to Coffee go here [js2coffee.org](http://js2coffee.org)
+For more coffescript usage info go to the source: [coffeescript.org](http://coffeescript.org) and to help convert your existing javascripts to CoffeeScript: __go here [js2coffee.org](http://js2coffee.org)__

 ###Config###
-The __config__ folder holds global application level configuration for underscore templatesettings, marionette template cache and a custom Marionette.Region.Dialog class for backbone modals that takes care of view cleanup.
-I picked this up from **Brian Mann**  This is a huge improvement over what I had been using previously.
+The __config__ folder holds global application level configuration for __underscore templatesettings__, __marionette templatecache__ and a custom __Marionette.Region.Dialog__ class that displays a boostrap modal and also takes care of view/event cleanup.
+I picked this up from **Brian Mann**
+These techniques are a huge improvement over what I had been using previously.
+Don't think I could have coded this stuff with my own hand crafted javascript.

 * [config/_base.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/config/_base.coffee)
 * [config/marionette/region/dialog.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/config/marionette/region/dialog.coffee)